microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 1. Provision an Azure Disk in the `MC_<resource group>_<cluster name>_<region>` resource group.
     1. **NOTE**: If you created a cluster with availability zones enabled, make sure to specify a zone when creating a disk.
 See [here](https://docs.microsoft.com/en-us/azure/aks/availability-zones#azure-disks-limitations).
-1. Modify the static-disk-deployment.yaml to use the disk.
+1. Modify disk-deployment.yaml to use the disk.
 1. Deploy the yaml file and verify the application has deployed successfully.
 1. Run `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'` in a separate window to stream the contents of the /mnt/index.html file.
 1. Delete the pod.
-The deployment should automatically start a new pod.
+Another pod should automatically be started.
 Verify that the contents of the /mnt/index.html file have persisted.

 ### Success Criteria